A History of Sustainability at Acadia

-Over the past decade sustainabiity has become increasingly integrated in all areas of campus activity at Acadia.
-Initiatives in research, curriculum development, student experiences, administration, operations and outreach have helped move Acadia closer to its vision of of becoming a living model of social, economic and environmental sustainablity.
+Sustainability has become increasingly integrated in all areas of campus activity at Acadia.
+Initiatives in research, curriculum development, student experiences, administration, operations and outreach have helped move Acadia closer to its vision of of becoming a model of social, financial and environmental sustainablity.
 Faculty, staff, students and community members have all played a significant role in these accomplishments.
-Below is a brief chronology of our sustainability work to date.
-(Check back again for more sustainability stories)
+Below are highlights of our sustainability work to date.

 Opening of the K.C.
 Irving Environmental Science Centre and Harriet Irving Botanical Gardens